Unibeautify/sparser/docs/tech-documentation.md

 The framework is intended for inclusion in other applications as an embedded utility.
 To run the framework immediately and experiment without any configuration some simple runtime interfaces are provided.

 #### Browser Runtime
 A handy-dandy browser utility is provided to run the framework in a web browser as *runtimes/browsertest.xhtml*.
 This utility can be run from any location whether on your local file system or from a webserver.
+First, run the build, `node js/services build`, to create the necessary JavaScript file.
 To run the web server simply execute `node js/services server` on the command line.
 The server provides a local webserver and a web socket channel so that the provided HTML tool automatically refreshes when the application rebuilds.

 The browser utility produces output in a HTML table and color codes the output based upon the lexer used.